 Branding is far more complex than a logo, a font, and/or a fancy color palette, of course; for the user, a brand is defined by what it does, not solely by its aesthetic.
 Yet the different ways a company projects itself to consumers is certainly important, particularly with the ever-decreasing attention spans in our highly visual world in mind.
 Enter: the logo, a brand’s most immediate representation of themselves to consumers.

 If designed and marketed effectively, a logo serves as a source indicator to consumers.
 It also allows consumers to make snap judgments as to the quality they can expect from that brand’s goods and services.
-Think: Louis Vuitton’s signature “LV.”
+Consider Louis Vuitton’s signature “LV.”
 Not only does that logo indicate that a bag is from Louis Vuitton, it suggests that the bag is also of high quality, as that is what Louis Vuitton is known for.
 As such, familiarity with a company (vis a vis its logo) enables consumers to make instinctive shopping decisions that would otherwise require research and also a bit of trial and error to determine quality.
 Moreover, without such branding, it would be far more difficult for customers to differentiate between various competitors.

 Thus, when well-known companies up and change their branding – by way of their logos, packaging, or other aspects – it always tends to be a bit surprising, considering that building a strong and identifiable brand is one of a company’s biggest investments in the first place.